cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 Next go to the `app/foundation/routes` file and add a new route.
 Copy and past the base route of the application and change the `Home` component to `Customer` instead.
 Remove the `exact` prop, rename the path to `/customers` and the component to the `Customers` component we just generated, import this component as well.

 Now if you go to `localhost:8081/customers`, you will see this component being rendered.
-It just says "CustomerIndex" as that is the default from Webgen.
+It just says "CustomerList" as that is the default from Webgen.

 What question do you have?